WebAssembly/spec/document/text/values.rst

    \end{array}

 .. note::
-   Strings that do not contain any uses of hexadecimal byte escapes are always valid names.
+   Presuming the source text is itself encoded correctly, strings that do not contain any uses of hexadecimal byte escapes are always valid names.

 .. _text-id: